Enjoying our puzzle hints?

 Seems like: MUSIC THEORY CONCEPTS → Actually: THINGS WITH STRINGS

-The word 'string' is related to music, but in this context, it refers to objects with strings attached.
+The word 'string' is related to music, but in this context, it refers to objects that have strings attached to them.

 Why “BIND” didn't go with THINGS WITH STRINGS